The honest truth: How alcohol affects your skin

 Alcohol can also affect preexisting conditions like rosacea, causing it to worsen or flare up more often.
 Alcohol increases your blood flow, often causing blood vessels in your face to dilate (sometimes permanently) and often burst, leaving behind broken capillaries and red spots that are difficult to get rid of.

-What's worse, drinking too much doesn't only affect the appearance of your skin, it wil dehydrate your hair, making it more prone to breaking and split ends.
+What's worse, drinking too much doesn't only affect the appearance of your skin, it will dehydrate your hair, making it more prone to breaking and split ends.
 Weak, brittle hair is just about as ideal as premature wrinkling, don't you think?

 While drinking in moderation is fine for your health (and sometimes even good for you -- we're looking at you, red wine!) it seems there's a disconnect between what many of us view as "moderation" and the reality.
 When you consume too much alcohol, it can seriously affect your health and appearance, so it's important to keep your consumption in check.

 For men, excessive drinking (otherwise known as binge drinking) is 5 drinks within two hours.
 For women, binge drinking is 4 drinks within that timeframe.
 Studies have found that 1 in 6 adults binge drink at least 4 times a month, drinking an average of 8 drinks each time.
-When more than half of the alcohol consumed in the U.S. is in the form of binge drinking, it should make you pause to think about how you might be involved in these statistics.
+When more than half of the alcohol consumed in the U.S. is in the form of binge drinking, it should make us pause to think about how we might be involved in these statistics.

 The takeaway: alcohol seriously affects your appearance, but it also wreaks havoc on your insides if you drink too much.
 Read more about its effects on the body here.
 And don't assume that this doesn't apply to you: even if you have a few drinks a week, you should take note of how the alcohol may be affecting your skin.